Lights, Motors, Action!: Extreme Stunt Show: Show

+Immediately before the "Motorcycle Chase" sequence began during the show's first few years at Walt Disney Studios Park, two separate groups of selected audience members on each side of the stage would start behind the market stalls, run across the stage while acting scared and panicked as made to look like they were attacked by the villains, and then take cover by the village facade.

 As the final scene is set up, they explain the specially treated clothing that allowed the final rider to be safely set on fire.

 The final scene begins with footage being shown on the large video screen of the previous stunt sequences edited into a finished film.
 As the film on the screen reaches its climax, fire ignites in the canal area at the front of the stage.
 The hero car appears on stage, being chased by a black pursuit car, and heads behind one of the buildings.
 A few seconds later, the hero car reenters from the second story of the building, down the bed of a truck parked in front of the building, and jumps a ramp across the canal directly towards the audience.
 Fireworks and explosions are set off as the car exits through a tunnel under the grandstands.

 Afterward, a curtain call of all of the vehicles used in the movie shoot is shown, with the black pursuit cars and motorcycles, and the three red hero cars and the blue motorcycle.